 For small businesses, creating a strong web presence is one of the most important things they can do for their business – yet it is also seen as one of the most challenging.
-It can seem expensive and extremely technical, whereas social media already fits into their lives.
+Building a website can seem expensive and extremely technical, whereas social media already fits into their lives.
 It’s easy to learn, quick to use and always on hand – which is essential for busy people.
 If web presence is going to work successfully for any small business owner it has to be just as mobile and easy to use, with everything required to help them grow their business.

 This was our starting point for the product development process that led to BaseKit 10.